Which type of room heater is good for health

 That is, the air you breathe when you are using your room heater having a burning heating element in a closed room is rather dry and has very little oxygen, which has many detrimental effects on your health.

 These are the heaters that function by emitting electromagnetic waves.
-Infrared radiation is commonly employed in these sorts of heaters.
+Infrared radiation is commonly employed in these sorts of heaters, and hence they are also called infrared heaters.

 Radiant heaters are ideal for providing a short burst of warmth or more targeted heating.
 These heat only what is in front of them and are excellent if you want to warm up only a portion of a room for a short length of time.